The blood orange compote or Sicilian red oranges.

 Label the jars with the name and date of preparation before storing them in the pantry.

-The jam can be stored for several months in a light-protected, cool, dry place.
+The jam can be kept for several months in a place sheltered from light, cool, and dry.

 Warnings:

-before using the jam, check that the lid still has the center part pushed down; otherwise, it is advised not to consume the preparation;
+before using the jam, check that the lid still has the central part lowered; otherwise, it is recommended not to consume the preparation.

-Once opened, consume the contents within 15-20 days and store it closed in the refrigerator.
+Once opened, consume the content within 15-20 days and store it closed in the refrigerator.

 The blood orange compote

-Yes, to give the compote a different flavor, you can add a pinch of cinnamon or clove powder to the fruit; I added some orange blossom flowers.
+Yes, to give the compote a different flavor, you can add a pinch of cinnamon or ground cloves along with the fruit; I added orange blossom flowers.